Find your care

 Screening mammograms detect abnormalities when they are too small to feel.
 Breast cancer doesn't normally show symptoms in its earliest stages.
 With regular mammograms, breast cancer is more likely treatable when caught early and mammograms can even detect

-All women should talk with their health care provider about the appropriate timing for screening mammograms, especially women who are age 40 or at high-risk.
-A schedule will be based upon your individual health.
-At age 40, any woman may wish to begin regular screening mammograms.
-By age 45, women should have a screening mammogram and continue to have one at least every other year.
+All women should talk with their health care provider about the appropriate timing for screening mammograms, especially women at high-risk.
+A mammogram schedule will be based upon an individual’s health.
+At age 40, women should have a screening mammogram and continue to have one at least every other year.

-While we encourage all women to establish care with a Primary Care Provider (PCP), if you have no history of breast cancer, have no current breast issues or concerns, and are eligible for a routine screening mammogram, you are able to self-refer without a physician order by calling (920) 496-4789.
+While we encourage all women to establish care with a Primary Care Provider (PCP), if you have no history of breast cancer, have no current breast issues or concerns, and are eligible for a routine screening mammogram, you can self-refer without a physician order by calling (920) 496-4789.
 You can find us at the following locations: